Sidebar growth + engagement

 Timeline

-Too many default apps > Provide personalization
+Too many default apps → Provide personalization

-Users are more likely to return to something that feels tailored to their needs rather than generic default options.
+Design hypothesis: Users are more likely to return to something that feels tailored to their needs rather than generic default options.

-Lack an understanding > Contextual guidance
+Lack an understanding → Contextual guidance

-We can drive growth by offering help exactly when and where users need it, building users trust with the product.
+Design hypothesis: We can drive growth by offering help exactly when and where users need it, building users trust with the product.

 Explorations for user reactivation

-How might we expand and upsell this feature to the broader Edge user base?
-I explored additional full page options to see how can we include these features as part of the Edge new features/browser updates page.
+I explored full page options to see how can we include these features as part of the Edge browser updates page and capture users beyond the sidebar framework.

 Shared links is an enterprise sidebar app that highlights links that are frequently shared by users in Outlook and Teams, making it easy to find sites and files without scrolling through old messages.